Technology of the Sprawl

 Orbital Access

 Ironclad's Elevator is the only economical route to orbit.
-Everything else is 100x more expensive.
+Everything else costs a hundred times more.
 Control the Elevator, control space.
+Ironclad understands this better than anyone.

 Medical Technology